Vice President for Enrollment Management

 - Work collaboratively with the Vice President of Advancement to ensure that alumni relations and church relations activities support the achievement of enrollment goals

-- Work collaboratively with the Vice President of Academics to ensure ENC’s new online degree offerings launch successfully
+- Work collaboratively with the Vice President of Academics to maximize the growth and expansion of ENC’s new online degree offerings

 - Provide leadership, mentorship, and accountability for all employees in the enrollment division

 - Establish measurable goals and objectives for all areas of responsibility and ensure that those goals are achieved

 - Continually assess and analyze the effectiveness of all aspects of the enrollment operation and make appropriate changes

 - Serve as a liaison to internal and external constituencies as appropriate, including the Board of Trustees, prospective students and parents, alumni, etc.

 - Provide oversight to all division budgets